metaterminal/metaterminal.fyi/content/puzzles/_index.md

 ### Private 17th Shard Puzzle Set (2021)

-Internally referred to as "Shardhunt", this was a set written by some core members of the puzzlehunt team 17th Shard and shared with some very select friends of the team in February 2021.
+Internally referred to as "Shardhunt", this was a set written by some core members of the puzzlehunt team 17th Shard and shared with a small number of teams in February 2021.

 These puzzles aren't great.
 Not in general, I mean - there are actually some quite good puzzles in the set! - but these specific ones I'm linking below are somewhat inelegant in places.
 It's probably not worth solving unless you're some sort of freak completionist.